 •No Breaking Required.
 The computer controlled engine knows how many hours are on it, and automatically doubles the oil distribution to the cylinders for the break in period.
 Once an appropriate amount of hours have been put on the engine, the oil distribution reverts to normal levels.
 The consumer takes no action.

 •No Crankcase Oil to Change.
-The days of mixing oil and fuel in two-stroke engines are long gone, which becomes an advantage over four-stroke engines.
+The days of mixing oil and fuel in 2-stroke engines are long gone, which becomes an advantage over 4-stroke engines.
 With Evinrude E-TEC, just fill an oil tank and let the engine distribute as needed.

 •Fewer Parts.
-195 fewer than a f-stroke outboard.
+195 fewer than a 4-stroke outboard.
 No valves, belts, camshafts or pulleys to adjust or replace.

 While the technological features are numerous, they do little to impress the end-user.
 Boaters don't care about injector droplet size or EMM controls in milliseconds.
 Thankfully the folks at Evinrude do, and it's thanks to these technological advances that the engines are so reliable, but let's focus on the advances that directly affect the end-user and the boating experience.

 The Evinrude E-TEC 115 uses a system Evinrude calls ICON.
 A digital throttle control sends a signal to an electronic servo that is in turn connected to the shift and throttle linkages.
 The result is a gentle control for both shift and speed.
 This is a great feature as boaters won’t experience cable stretch or linkage problems affecting their control travel.
 A whole host of features can also be added to the control system.
 Items such as auto sync and cruise adjust are just simple presses of a button.

 The digital world that this engine lives in also comes into play with the I-Command gauges.
 They’re multi function and totally customizable.